rdeacon9/IPL2013-2022/README.md

 I decided for my Data Analysis course that I had done through the University of College Dublin, I would analyze the Indian Premier League.
 I'm a big sport guy, and a big fan of the IPL.
-The data source I wanted to analyze, was the auction data for the teams.
-It was for the last 10 editions, 2013 to 2022.
+The data source I wanted to analyze, was the auction data for the teams over the last 10 editions, 2013 to 2022.

 I found the data on Kaggle (kaggle.com/datasets).
 During the course I was exposed to Pandas, Matlib and Seaborn, learning how to manipulate data and vizualize it.